fakarnanta/Go_Great/README.md

 1. Pull this github reposiitory, using git pull.
-2. Run flutter pub get to get the dependency requirement. flutter pub get
+2. Run flutter pub get to get the dependency requirement.
-4. Connect your pc to a device or a emulator.
+3. Connect your pc to a device or a emulator.
-5. Go to lib/main.dart and run command flutter run or just press run if you using GUI.
+4. Go to lib/main.dart and run command flutter run or just press run if you using GUI.
-6. Enjoy
+5. Enjoy

 If you want the apk version just download to a link below :
 [Download Here!](https://drive.google.com/file/d/156wTKmPSxFYWJeTRT_EZIWsKgL2Wc3qf/view?usp=drive_link"Download")